For the thai dressing

 - 1 fresh red chilli, deseeded and finely chopped

-- 3 lime leaf, very finely shredded
+- 3 lime leaves, very finely shredded

 Lime leaves are obtained from the kaffir lime, which is not a true lime at all but rather a…